Consensys/quorum-dev-quickstart/README.md

 Which Ethereum client would you like to run?
 Default: [1]
 	1. Hyperledger Besu
 	2. GoQuorum
   ...
   Do you want to try out Codefi Orchestrate?
-Note: choosing yes will direct you to a login/registration page.
-[Y/n] ...
+[Y/n]
+  ...
+  Do you want to try out Quorum Key Manager?
+[Y/n]
+  ...
   Do you wish to enable support for private transactions?
 [Y/n] ...